logankilpatrick/wgschool/content/bash-menu.md

 **May-26**
 {{< zoom >}}
 <b>9am-9:45am Pacific</b> In this session, I will introduce myself, will review the program for today and
-distribute usernames and passwords to log in to the training cluster.
-I will also share the afternoon exercises.
+distribute usernames and passwords, demo logging in to the training cluster, and will share the afternoon exercises.
 {{< /zoom >}}